 I grew up in a small town in Maryland and obtained my degree in chemistry at the University of Maryland in College Park.
 Shortly after graduation, I moved to Houston to attend graduate school at the University of Texas Health Science Center at Houston.
 I obtained my Ph.D. degree in 2008 and have been doing research at MD Anderson Cancer Center since that time.
 I have always been interested in helping students master science and math.
 I tutored chemistry as an undergraduate and more recently have worked with high school students in a variety of math and science subjects.
 I always strive to set goals with the student and plan a path to meet those goals.
 Additionally, I always encourage students, especially young children, to be inquisitive and develop an interest in science.
 There is nothing more rewarding than watching a student have an "ah-ha" moment when the material makes sense to them.
 In my spare time, I enjoy volunteering with a no-kill animal rescue in Houston and spending time with my family.

-University of Maryland-College Park - BS, Chemistry
+Undergraduate Degree: University of Maryland-College Park - Bachelor of Science, Chemistry

 Graduate Degree: University of Texas Health Science Center at Houston - PHD, Biochemistry and Molecular Biology

 animals, running, reading, crafts